-Population tion Capital city Date of independence Official language Currency more than 12 million Bamako 1960 French CFA franc
+Population Capital city Date of independence Official language Currency more than 17 million Yamoussoukro 1960 French CFA franc

-- 5 a) It's not going to rain today.
+- a) It's not going to rain today.

 - b) We aren't going to travel by bus.

 - c) I am not going to travel by train.

 - d) When is it going to rain?

 - e) It is going to rain this afternoon.

 - 6 Answers will vary.
 The following are examples.
 On Tuesday it is going to be cloudy and cold.
 On Wednesday, it is going to be cool, but it isn't going to rain.

 - 7 a) The class is going to go to Washington.

 - b) They are going to go there the next year.

 - c) They are going to visit museums, the White House.

 - d) We don't know.

-1 flight e you need to book this before you fly 2 passport d you need this to visit other countries 3 email a an electronic message 4 supper b a meal you have in the evening 5 chilly c cold 6 museum f a place where you can see old things
+1 flight e a trip by plane

+2 passport d you need this to visit other countries

+3 email a an electronic message

+4 supper b a meal you have in the evening

+5 chilly c cold

+6 museum f a place where you can see old things